chuan-khuna/gatsby-theme-terminal/@chuan-khuna/gatsby-theme-terminal/README-old.md

 There is very little to shadow because almost everything is exposed by the components but you might want to add your own logo.

-To do this create the following directories `@alicetaria/gatsby-theme-terminal/components/Logo` in the `src` directory of your project and then create a `Logo.js` file.
+To do this create the following directories `@chuan-khuna/gatsby-theme-terminal/components/Logo` in the `src` directory of your project and then create a `Logo.js` file.
 You can do anything you like in here.

 ```
 |-- src
-    |-- @alicetaria
+    |-- @chuan-khuna
       |-- gatsby-theme-terminal
         |-- components
           |-- Logo